runwayml/learn/docs/create/train-models.md

 ## Step 5: Choose Training Options
 There are several options to set before you begin training your model.

-### Choose a starting model
+### Pick a Pre-Trained Model
 First, you will be prompted to select a Pre-Trained Model on which to train your own model.
 Your model will be trained on top of another generative image model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN) using a technique called Transfer Learning (link to above).
 Not only does this greatly reduce the amount of training time, it also lowers the amount of images that you need to train your own model.

 StyleGAN was originally trained on 70K images of faces from Flickr, which is why Flickr Faces HQ is listed as the first option.
-This is not the original StyleGAN dataset; this is the model that resulted from learning all the features in the Flickr dataset.
+This is not the original StyleGAN dataset; this is the model that resulted from learning all the features in the Flickr dataset and can generate new faces from what it learned.
 (You can learn more about StyleGAN and how it was trained from the links posted on model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).)

 Additional models have already been trained on top of the Flickr Faces HQ, and these Pre-Trained models, also known as Checkpoints, are available for you to select as an alternative starting point.

 Your choice of a Pre-Trained model from which to start your training will impact the following:
-* Output Size: The size of the images your model can make (1024 x 1024 pixels, 512 x 512, 256 x 256 << <-- do we have any that create 256x256?
-ALSO, how will users know which models are which?? >> RunwayML provides several models to upscale the size of images (link to these).
-* Speed: Using pre-trained models that generate larger image sizes will take more time than starting with one of the other models.
-* Content: If you are training a model on a dataset of fantastical cartoon characters, you might choose start with pre-trained model of cats or dogs as opposed to bedrooms or cars to create a model that generates images with more cohesive forms and greater fidelity.
+* Content: If you are training a model on a dataset of fantastical cartoon characters, you might select a pre-trained model of cats or dogs as opposed to bedrooms or cars to create a model that generates images with more cohesive forms and greater fidelity.
 Or not!
-Explre the options for different outcomes.
+Have fun exploring the options for different outcomes.
+* Output Size: The size of the images your model can make (1024x1024 pixels, 512x512 pixels, and 256x256 pixels << How will users know which models are which?? >> RunwayML provides several models to upscale the size of images (link to these).
+* Speed: Using pre-trained models that generate larger image sizes will take more time than starting with one of the other models the produces smaller images sizes.

 To view all the pre-trained model options, click Change:

-<< again, will all of the models previously trained show up? what if users do not want theirs to be available to the entire community?
+Will all of the models previously trained show up?
+Am I only seeing these because I'm part of the Runway org?
+What if users do not want theirs to be available to the entire community?
 E.g. If was Helena Sarin, I might not want others to use my artwork / models. >>

 << insert GIF here! >>

 ### Choose a Crop Option
 Images must be in square format.
-This is a constraint of StyleGAN, the pre-trained model on which your model will be trained.
+This is a constraint of StyleGAN, the pre-trained model on which your model will be trained (link to above).

 If your images are not square, your options:
 * No crop: Each image will be resized to fit the 1:1 square aspect ratio and black borders will be added accordingly.